 In a way I think the best case against IP is encapsulated in this short post: Intellectual Property Rights as Negative Servitudes.

-4. “Against Intellectual Property After Twenty Years: Looking Back and Looking Forward” (May 12, 2022)
+- “Against Intellectual Property After Twenty Years: Looking Back and Looking Forward” (2023).
+An update of AIP.

 Among my talks—I don’t know.
 I have too many for me to sort out.
 Other than those above, here are some other recent ones: